zigurous/unity-tweening-system/README.md

 # Animation Tweening

+The Animation Tweening package provides a system for tweening object properties in Unity.

 ## Installation

 The Unity Package Manager can load a package from a Git repository on a remote server.